History of Illinois: Economy

 Northern Illinois, particularly Chicago and its surrounding areas, was a major industrial powerhouse.
 The steel industry along the Calumet River was a significant employer and economic driver, especially in the early to mid-20th century.
 Chicago grew rapidly and remained a crucial Midwestern center for manufacturing, trade, and transportation.

 Coal mining in central and southern Illinois was important in the late 19th and early 20th centuries.
-The 1909 Cherry Mine disaster was an underground fire that killed 259 miners in the third worst disaster in the history of American coal miing.
+The 1909 Cherry Mine disaster was an underground fire that killed 259 miners in the third worst disaster in the history of American coal mining.
 After 1940 there was a steady decline in coal mining.

 Chicago and Urbana played international roles in scientific and technological advancements.
 Under the leadership of Enrico Fermi, the University of Chicago in 1942 was the site of Chicago Pile-1.
 It was the world's first self-sustained Nuclear chain reaction, ushering in the Atomic Age.

 Progressive era: 1900-1929

 The Progressive Era in Illinois and Chicago, roughly from 1900 to the 1920s, was characterized by multiple overlapping middle class movements to address the social, economic, and political problems arising from rapid industrialization, urbanization, and immigration.
 Political leaders included Edward F. Dunne a Democrat as mayor of Chicago (1905-1907) and governor of the state 1913–1917.
 He was succeeded by Republican Frank O. Lowden, who led the state's war effort in World War I.

 Chicago was a national leader in the settlement house movement, most famously with Jane Addams.
 Her Hull House provided vital services to immigrant communities, including education, childcare, vocational training, and cultural programs.
 It served as centers for social research and advocacy, bringing attention to issues like child labor, poor housing, and public health.

 Women took the lead as reformers pushed for improvements in urban living conditions, including better housing standards, garbage collection, and sewage systems.
 Muckrakers exposed unsanitary conditions in meatpacking (as famously depicted by Upton Sinclair in exaggerated form in 1905 in The Jungle.
 This best-selling novel was set in southside Chicago.
-It stimulated the national reform movement, especially the Pure Food and Drug Act passed by Congress is 1906.
+It stimulated the national reform movement, especially the Pure Food and Drug Act passed by Congress in 1906.
 Activists in Illinois successfully campaigned for laws to end child labor by prohibiting employment of children under 14, and to limit working hours for women.

 The temperance movement to restrict or prohibit alcohol was strong in Protestant strongholds in rural Illinois, driven by concerns about its social impact, particularly on families and the working class.
 Urban saloons were denounced as centers of political corruption and social ills.
 War with Germany (1917-1918) became a cudgel to shut down German beer gardens and taverns across the state.

 Progressives supported reforms that increased citizen participation in government, especially the direct election of senators and, most significantly, women's suffrage.
 Illinois played a role in the national women's suffrage movement, culminating in the 19th Amendment in 1920. see Women's suffrage in Illinois.